NFTX-project/nftxjs/docs/config.md

 - set the default network for all requests
 - set custom urls for 3rd party resources
-- enable and disable multicall contracts and 0x pricing
 - set api keys

 ## Configure